HSAnet/reverse-traceroute/README.md

 augsburg-traceroute --transmit two-way tcp multipath <target>
 ```

-The client provides a few more fine-grained controls to influence the probing the behaviour.
+The client provides a few more fine-grained controls to influence the probing behaviour.
 Run `augsburg-traceroute -h` to learn more.

 ## Server